Summary

 There is no 'safe' suntan.
 Any tanning method that exposes the skin to UV radiation will cause skin damage.
 The more your skin is exposed to UV radiation, the greater your risk of skin cancer and the quicker your skin will age.

 Australians are exposed to some of the highest levels of UV radiation in the world.
-As a result, Australia has one of the highest rates of skin cancer in the world.
-Two in 3 Australians develop some form of skin cancer before they reach age 70.
+Australia also has one of the highest rates of skin cancer in the world.
+Two in 3 Australians will be diagnosed with skin cancer in their lifetime.
 Over 2,000 Australians die from skin cancer each year.

 Tanning products and sun protection

 A few tanning lotions include sunscreens, ranging from SPF4 to 15.
-As with other sunscreens, these provide protection for up to 2 hours after application.
+As with other sunscreens, these provide minimal protection for up to 2 hours after application if applied correctly.
 Protection does not last for the length of the tan.

-Cancer Council recommends using a sunscreen that is SPF30 (or higher).
+Cancer Council recommends using a sunscreen that is SPF50+.
 Reapply sunscreen every 2 hours.
 Remember to use it together with other sun protection measures:

 - covering clothing